You Are So Not Invited to My Bat Mitzvah Stars Adam Sandler and is Directed by Sammi Cohen

-Reviews for Movies like You Are So Not Invited to My Bat Mitzvah
+Reviews for Films like You Are So Not Invited to My Bat Mitzvah (2023)

 While I certainly liked You Are So No Invited to My Bat Mitzvah, you can still feel the Netflix gloss to it – that it feels like a product churned out from a streaming studio’s content algorithm.
 It’s a movie with relatively low stakes and a shallow number of unique decisions creatives behind the camera were forced to make.